New York State Expands Worker Protections in Anti-Harassment and Anti-Discrimination Laws

 How is the NY State Human Rights Law expanded?

-The following provisions of the law are effective October 11, 2019 and expand employee protections under the New York State Human Rights Law.
+The following provisions of the law are effective Oct.
+11, 2019 and expanded employee protections under the New York State Human Rights Law.

 - Punitive damages now may be awarded in all employment discrimination cases against private employers.
 Punitive damages — monetary compensation that exceeds what is required to compensate the injured party for losses — is intended to punish the party found to have engaged in unlawful conduct.
 The cap on punitive damages under the new law is $10,000.

 - The law states the prevailing party shall be awarded reasonable attorneys’ fees by the NYS Division of Human Rights and New York state courts.
 Previously, such awards were at the division’s and court’s discretion.
 However, a prevailing complainant/plaintiff does not have to file a motion seeking fees, whereas prevailing defendants/respondents must file a motion and show how the action brought was frivolous.